lewisdawson/slinker/README.md

 ## slinker

-A simple package used to symlink node module dependencies together.
-At a high level, slinker takes a list of local node modules (directories) and adds symlinks for each module to the `node_modules` (or equivalent) folder.
+A simple package used to symlink node.js submodule dependencies together.
+At a high level, slinker takes a list of local node.js submodules (directories) and adds a symlink for each submodule to the `node_modules` (or equivalent) folder.

 ## Why??

-Symlinking your modules in the `node_modules` directory allows you to avoid relative path hell that you experience on larger node projects.
-It eliminates the unmaintainable references to modules similar to:
+Symlinking your submodules in the `node_modules` directory allows you to avoid relative path hell that you experience on larger node projects.
+It eliminates the unmaintainable references to submodules similar to:

 ```javascript
 var MyObject = require('../../../models/myObject');
 ```

-Instead, with the use of Slinker, you can simply use a module depedency with the follow:
+Instead, with the use of Slinker, you can simply use a submodule depedency with the follow:

 ```javascript
 var MyObject = require('@models/myObject');
 ```

+## Isn't That What npm link Does?

+Not quite. `npm link` is used to link separate node.js modules/packages together.
+With `npm link`, each module is considered to be a separate dependency by npm.
+Instead of treating everything like a separate dependency, Slinker allows you to link submodules within your application without having to break them out into separate npm module dependencies.
+If you're trying to keep your node.js application simple, this method reduces the complexity.

 ## Installation